whatmakeart/whatmakeart.github.io/content/sculpture/found-objects.md

 ---
 title: Found Objects
 date: 2024-12-02T17:56:33
-lastmod: 2025-08-27T06:08:36
+lastmod: 2025-08-27T11:23:50
 ---

-In art found objects are materials used mostly as is or as they were found.
+In art, found objects are materials used mostly as is or as they were found.
 This is in contrast to using raw materials manipulated into a new form such.
 If one "find" a coffee cup in the trash or at a store and then uses it as is as an art making material then it is a found object.
 If one uses ceramic clay to make a coffee cup, then it would not be considered a found object since it was make from raw materials.

 ## Found Object Origins and the "Readymade"